 In the era of large data sets, where the volume of information can be overwhelming, Revvity Signals offers a solution that transforms this deluge into a structured, contextualized, navigable, and analyzable resource.
-Signals Research Suite is equipped with tools that enable researchers to annotate data with rich metadata, employ flexible data modeling, and perform complex data analytics-all within a single, integrated environment.
+Signals One is equipped with tools that enable researchers to annotate data with rich metadata, employ flexible data modeling, and perform complex data analytics-all within a single, integrated environment.

 Moreover, Revvity Signals understands that the scientific process is a collaborative endeavor.
-Therefore, Signals Research Suite is designed with collaboration in mind, allowing for seamless, secure data sharing and integration across teams and disciplines.
+Therefore, Signals Understands that the scientific process is a collaborative endeavor.
+Therefore, Signals One is designed with collaboration in mind, allowing for seamless, secure data sharing and integration across teams and disciplines.
 This collaborative feature ensures that data is not siloed but can be enriched and expanded upon by the collective expertise of the scientific community.